ianoshorty/IAOViewControllerStack/README.md

 Its functionality is entirely contained within the category, and it's as easy as including the category header file in your view controllers to gain the functionality.

+Optional success callback block parameters are provided in order to be called-back after successful push / pop.

 ### Push Example

 ``` objective-c